MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 }
 ```

 where "MyDependency" is a user defined string that identifies the namespace when calling an operation.
-For example,
-`MyMathFunctions.MyFunction()`.
+For example, if you create a dependency named "MyMathFunctions", you would call a function from that dependency with `MyMathFunctions.MyFunction()`.

 To add a dependency to a project in a GitHub repository